Seymour, Victoria: Puckapunyal Army base

 The Australian Army first established a large training camp 4 km east of the township during the First World War.
 During the Second World War, the eastern camp diminished in importance and a substantially larger and more permanent military township was established 10 km to the west at Puckapunyal.
 As of 2024, Puckapunyal is the centre for the Australian Army Knowledge Group (AKG) and Headquarters Land Combat College (HQ LCC) with two of the Army's five Combat training establishments located on site.
 Additionally, there are smaller training centres, a large vehicle and armoured maintenance facility as well as the Road Transport Wing of the Army Logistic Training Centre's Army School of Transport based in Puckapunyal.
-The base is also home to the Royal Australian Armoured Corps Memorial and Army Tank Museum.
+The base is also home to the Australian Army Museum Puckapunyal.
 Access to the base and museum is restricted and all non-defence visitors must be escorted or obtain special permits for access.